maryam-abbaasi/EMG-Data-Analysis/README.md

 ## Project Overview

-This repository presents a complete signal processing and feature extraction pipeline for **surface Electromyography (sEMG)–based hand movement analysis** using the **Ninapro DB1 dataset**.
-The objective of this project is to preprocess raw EMG signals, extract meaningful features, and prepare a clean dataset suitable for **myoelectric control and machine learning–based hand gesture classification**.
+This repository presents a complete signal processing and feature extraction pipeline for surface Electromyography (sEMG)–based hand movement analysis using the Ninapro DB1 dataset.
+The objective of this project is to preprocess raw EMG signals, extract meaningful features, and prepare a clean dataset suitable for myoelectric control and machine learning–based hand gesture classification.

-The analysis focuses on the **S1-A1-E1.mat** file, which contains EMG recordings from **10 forearm electrodes** collected during **basic finger movement tasks**.
+The analysis focuses on the S1-A1-E1.mat file, which contains EMG recordings from 10 forearm electrodes collected during basic finger movement tasks.

 ## Background